Zurich Airport: "Zurich 2010" project

 Zurich Airport completed a major expansion project in 2003, in which it built a new parking garage, a new midfield terminal, and an automated underground people mover to link the midfield terminal to the main terminal.
 In November 2008 a complete renovation and rebuild of the old terminal B structure was announced.
-The new terminal B opened in November 2011, and provides segregated access to and from aircraft for Schengen and non-Schengen passengers.
+The new terminal B opened in November 2011 and provides segregated access to and from aircraft for Schengen and non-Schengen passengers.
 Zurich Airport handled 25.5 million passengers in 2014, up 2.5 percent from 2013.

-Etihad Regional ceased on 18 February 2015 to fly two-thirds of its scheduled routes without further notice, amongst them all its services from Zürich except the domestic service to Geneva.
+Etihad Regional ceased on 18 February 2015 to fly two-thirds of its scheduled routes without further notice, amongst them all its services from Zurich except the domestic service to Geneva.
 Etihad Regional blamed the failure of its expansion on the behavior of competitors, especially Swiss International Air Lines, as well as the Swiss aviation authorities.

-Following the demolition of some office buildings the construction of the new baggage sorting facilities between the Operations Center and Terminal 1 began in spring 2018 with a total investment of CHF 500 million.
+Following the demolition of some office buildings, the construction of the new baggage sorting facilities between the Operations Center and Terminal 1 began in spring 2018 with a total investment of CHF 500 million.

 As of 2020, the marketing of all advertising space at the airport was transferred from Clear Channel to APG.

-The main Terminal 1 will be completely rebuilt - including the tower of the Skyguide Air Traffic Control.
-Construction is scheduled to begin in 2021, with completion expected in 2030.
-In addition to the old building fabric, the expected growth in passenger numbers is the main reason for the pending construction work.
-"The forecasts suggest that the number of passengers arriving, departing or transferring at Zurich Airport each year today will grow from 29 million today to 50 million by 2030," says the airport operator's personnel booklet.
+Terminal A has reached the end of its life cycle and will be completely rebuilt – including the tower of the Skyguide Air Traffic Control.
+The project was originally put on hold due to the COVID-19 pandemic, but was restarted in 2023 with construction to begin in 2030.
+The earliest expected completion is 2033.
+The replacement will be built largely of sustainable wood and be used for photovoltaics, thus making a major contribution to the airport's CO2 reduction strategy.

 Corporate affairs

 The airport is owned by Flughafen Zürich AG, a company quoted on the SIX Swiss Exchange.
-Major shareholders include the canton of Zürich, with 33.33% plus one of the shares, and the city of Zürich, with 5% of the shares.
+Major shareholders include the canton of Zurich, with 33.33% plus one of the shares, and the city of Zurich, with 5% of the shares.
 No other shareholder has a holding exceeding 3%.
 Flughafen Zürich AG used the brand name Unique from 2000 until 2010.

 The company has stakes in various other airports around the world.